briandfoy/briandfoy.github.io/_posts/2020-01-30-battling-ahrefsbot.md

 That went for a couple of hours, and I'll come back to this later because this had another problem on my side.
-Next, I blocked them at the Cloudflare level with a User-Agent based firewall rule:
+Next, I blocked them at the Cloudflare level with a User-Agent based firewall rule.
+I should have started with this:

 ![Cloudflare fireawall rule](/images/ahrefsbot-firewall-rule.png)

-Now none of these requests reached my server, but I could watch in it the Cloudflare logs.
+Now none of these requests reached my server, but I could watch in them the Cloudflare logs.
 The crawling went on for another hour or so before it started to back off.
 Then it switched IP blocks for a couple of checks, switched back to the original block, then switched to